 Program (the order of the speakers might change):

-Vanessa Chang (Stanford/ Modern Thought and Literature) on "A Poetics of Mediated Movement"
+Vanessa Chang (California College of the Arts) on "A Poetics of Mediated Movement"

 The choreographic coupling of human embodiment and digital media in new media art of the 21st century...
 Read more